 "For the life of a creature is in the blood, and I have given it to you to make atonement for yourselves on the altar; it is the blood that makes atonement for one's life."
 (Leviticus 17:11)

 Blood is nephesh — life-force, vitality, the animating principle.
 To offer blood is to offer life itself.
 The altar receives the life that the offerer cannot give directly — the animal stands in as substitute.
-This is not cruelty; it is the recognition that the approach to the Holy costs everything, and that something must mediate between the finite creature and the infinite Creator.
+It is the recognition that the approach to the Holy costs everything, and that something must mediate between the finite creature and the infinite Creator.

 The Altar Fire